ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Once you're done editing the workbook you can choose 'Done Editing'.
 Then click the Save button.
 Enter a title in the Save As window and select the correct subscription, resource group & location.
 Choose Apply and the workbook is saved.

 Note that parameter selections are also saved.
-Meaning, if you're filtering on e.g. success == no and choose Save, this selection will be saved.
-Whenever you or another users opens the workbook this selection will be pre selected.
+Meaning, if you're filtering on for example success == no and choose Save, this selection will be saved.
+Whenever you or another user opens the workbook, this selection will be pre-selected.

 Here are links to the exported workbook and shared function:
 - [API Management Requests.workbook](https://raw.githubusercontent.com/ronaldbosma/blog-code-examples/master/AzureWorkbookTipsAndTricks/API%20Management%20Requests.workbook)